 Sugar - Sugar is used in baking to sweeten recipes and to help create a light, fluffy texture.
 It can also be used to add crunch and texture to baked goods.

-Whole Milk – Whole milk is an important ingredient in muffins and for baking.
-It adds moisture and richness to the finished product.
+Whole Milk - Whole milk adds moisture and richness to the finished product.
 Whole milk also contains fat, which helps to create a tender, moist crumb.

 How to Make Triple Chocolate Muffins